tulimid1/Advanced-Biomedical-Experimental-Design-and-Statistics/Assignments.md

 layout: page
 ---

-Here is an outline for a pipeline of how to turn in beautiful looking assignments.
+Here is an outline for a pipeline of how to turn in beautiful assignments.
 It mainly relies on using [Overleaf](https://www.overleaf.com/) as the LaTeX editor.
 This can all be done in [Microsoft Word](https://udeploy.udel.edu/software-categories/office-productivity/), but I think LaTeX is a great skill to know and have if ever needed.

 # Table of Contents
 * [Python](#python)